larson-group/clubb_release/Readme.txt

   e.g. If the situation is a 1 mn timestep in LES GRaDS statistics paired with a 5 second dtmain, the sample_ratio is 60.0 / 5.0 = 12.0
-  You might also want to verify that your LES file has sufficient data for the whole duration of the HOC run.
+  You might also want to verify that your LES file has sufficient data for the whole duration of the CLUBB run.
 3. Edit <CASE>_budget.in;  You will want to set one case_tune variable to true and the rest to false, or the resultant parameters from one tuning run will be used in subsequent runs.